mitre/docs-mitre-inspec/templates/baseline_readme.md

 The JSON InSpec results file may also be loaded into a __full heimdall server__, allowing for additional functionality such as to store and compare multiple profile runs.

 ## Contributing and Getting Help
-To report a bug or feature request, please open an issue at https://github.com/mitre/ <project> /issues/new .
+To report a bug or feature request, please open an [issue](https://<baseline_repo>/issues/new).

-For other help, please send a message to [inspec@mitre.org](mailto:inspec@mitre.org).

-To contribute, please review the [contribution guidelines](https://github.com/mitre/docs-mitre-inspec/blob/master/CONTRIBUTING.md).

 ## Authors
 * author_1
 * author_2

 ## Special Thanks
-     NOTE: This is for people that have made significant contributions to development/testing of the profile
 * person_1
 * person_2

-## Additional References (OPTIONAL SECTION)
-* reference_1
-* reference_2

 ## License

-This is licensed under the Apache 2.0 license excepted as noted in [LICENSE.MD](https://github.com/mitre/project/blob/master/LICENSE.md).
+This project is licensed under the terms of the Apache 2.0 license excepted as noted in [LICENSE.MD](https://github.com/mitre/project/blob/master/LICENSE.md).

 ### NOTICE

 © 2019 The MITRE Corporation.

 Approved for Public Release; Distribution Unlimited.
 Case Number 18-3678.